 Understanding Nonfiction Texts With Help From Dr. Martin Luther King, Jr.

-Celebrate Dr. Martin Luther King, Jr., Day by teaching your students how to become peacemakers by learning about his incredible life and really good readers as they navigate through nonfiction texts.
+Celebrate Dr. Martin Luther King, Jr., Day by teaching your students how to become peacemakers by learning about his incredible life, while teaching them to become really good readers as they navigate through nonfiction texts.
 Take a look at some of my downloadable resources and bulletin board ideas to get you excited about learning more about an amazing man who taught us all how to appreciate diversity and to fight hard for justice with lots of love.
 This unit on Martin Luther King incorporates strategies that can be transferred to any nonfiction topic you plan to explore in your classroom.

 Assess What Your Students Already Know